- Laurie Seban

 Artemesia Gentilischi, at roughly the same time, used a dramatic light to emphasize the drama of her subject in Judith Beheading Holofernes (1625).

 The list of other elements that can be used is endless!--and often very subjective, as every viewer sees things in a different way.
 But here are some other terms to consider when discussing art..

 Balance gives a sense of harmony to a composition.
 Raphael's Madonna and Child (1505) with its pyramidal composition is a classic example of symmetry and balance, which imbues the painting with a feeling of serenity and stability.

 Asymmetry can be used to give a sense of dynamism, imbalance, or even informality to a piece.

-A cropped, asymmetrical composition adds a sense of dynamic energy to Ogata Korin’s screen painting of Irises.
+A cropped, asymmetrical composition adds a sense of dynamic energy to Ogata Korin’s 18th century screen painting Irises.

 Early modern photographers like Edward Weston intentionally cropped their images to create asymmetrical portraits of everyday objects.
 Cabbage Leaf (1931) is meant to be a study of form instead of a photograph of a vegetable.

 Emphasis refers to an area or object in a piece that draws attention, otherwise known as the focal point.
 Any of the major elements or principles of art can be used to show emphasis.

-Jacques-Louis David created a focal point with a clear light emphasizing the 4 central figures with their arms raised in the Oath of the Horatii.
+Jacques-Louis David used light to emphasize the four central figures with their arms raised in the Oath of the Horatii (1787).